This story was originally published on June 8, 2022, and last updated on August 22, 2022.

 Quickly access two apps at once

-On the topic of Edge Panels, you can use it to access split-screened apps.
-This means you use two apps at once, one on top of the other.
+On the topic of Edge Panels, you can use them to access split-screened apps.
+This means you use two apps simultaneously, one on top of the other.
 And with Edge Panels, you can pull up your frequently used apps together.

 To do this, let’s create the split-screened apps first: